 Zoe the Cat's story begins on a picture book autumn afternoon in the Brandywine Valley country west of Philadelphia.
-Lost, wounded and looking for a friend, a skinny, one year old black cat finds her way to our home.
+Lost, wounded and looking for a friend, a skinny, one year old black cat appears at our home.

-Years ago I was living in the small town of Oxford, Pennsylvania where the Brandywine River Valley and Amish country landscapes create a peaceful patchwork of horse drawn farms and small towns.
-Late one day on one of those glowing orange October afternoons while autumn leaves were floating on the breeze, a thin, young black cat appeared outside of our home crying for help.
+Back in the last century, circa mid-1990s while living just outside of the small town of Oxford, Pennsylvania, surrounded by a peaceful patchwork of horse drawn Amish farms, during one of those glowing orange October afternoons when autumn leaves were floating on the breeze, a thin, young black cat appeared outside of our home crying for help.
 We had never seen her before and being cat people we were aware of most of the more sociable town cats near our home and along our walking paths.
 Crying relentlessly for attention we noticed that she had a deep and bloody wound on her lower leg.
 We rushed her off to the Applebrook Veterinary Clinic where she was patched up and bandaged.

 A few days until Halloween and we were suddenly graced with a black cat companion.
 Back at home we looked at our little mystery cat and she looked back at us wondering what was for dinner and where her sleeping accommodations might be.
 We named her Zoe.